 If the frosting is in a container and hasn’t been spread onto a cake, give it a quick whisk before using to soften it up.

-How long your cream cheese lasts will depend on how you store it.
-I recommend refrigerating it to observe food safety standards and to maintain the cheese’s structure.
+To get the best out of your cream cheese be sure you store it correctly.
+It’s best to refrigerate it to observe food safety standards and to maintain the cheese’s structure.
 Storing the cream cheese at the back of the fridge and ensuring it is well packaged will help maximize shelf life.

 Smart shopping is the key to reducing food waste.
 Try to buy only enough for the recipe you’re making and avoid buying bulk quantities that are cheaper.
-Usually half gets tossed out.
+Unless you use it frequently, half will end up getting tossed out.